alan-lyc/redbirdracing/README.md

 # redbirdracing.github.io

-This is my version of the website
+This is my version of the website.
-Except the content, my version is basically completed.
+Except the content, it is basically completed.
 I completely rewrote the website, but the site structure is not changed.

 Notes:
 1. **I did NOT update the content because I have no idea what events, photos, or news I can put on the website, except the 8 selected photos**